 Beauchamp Estates said the African buyers are coming from six countries - Nigeria, Ghana, Congo, Gabon, Cameroon and Senegal

-The super-rich look to buy luxury property in the 'platinum triangle' which is made up of Mayfair, Belgravia and Knightsbridge
+The super-rich are also interested in luxury properties in the 'platinum triangle' which is made up of Mayfair, Belgravia and Knightsbridge

 Around 80 per cent spend between £15million to £25million on a residential property, with ten per cent spending more than £30million